Martin-Zeithaml/medium/KeySequences.md

 ```
 So, we already know `Home` and `Ctrl+E`.

-In this case, use `ISPF` command `srchfor` to find text in all members in the current library
+In this case, use the `ISPF` command `srchfor` to find text in all members in the current library:
 * `srchfor '` with opening apostrophe
 * `prompt` is the default browser prompt with provided string
   * The input from this prompt is placed on the current cursor position